anujGopal862/prathamorg.github.io/_posts/2020-10-30-biodiversity.md

 ---
 layout: post
 title: Biodiversity App
-tags: [object recognition, vision, classification]
+tags: [Computer Vision, object detection,classification]
 ---

 **Objective:** To help children enhance their interest, awareness and knowledge of their local biodiversity